What is GDL?

 Alternatively, I would start with the Gdl and the curing mix and test different levels of Gdl in FP and measure the pH of the meat every day.
 I would try 0.1% in FP.

-Testing pH will tell us if it drops below 5.3, and we can reasonably suspects that from there onwards, it is affecting curing, but curing may already be at an acceptable level.
+Testing pH will tell us if it drops below 5.3, and we can reasonably suspect that from there onwards, it is affecting curing, but curing may already be at an acceptable level.
 All will be revealed!

 Care must be taken not to over dry the bacon.